mspencedm/Software-Dev-DnD/Sessions/Session 5/Session5Notes.md

 The children who are all marked by Morthos are complaining about seeing apparations.
 They are brought to the Arcane Academy for a cure to be found.

-Legend says there is a special stone of purification
+Legend says there is a special stone of purification and healing that can be found in an underwater cave.
+No one goes because there is a beast living out of hte cave that is bringing down ships plus it's probably a myth anyway.
+Take the chance?

 ### Child of Amoria